nestjs/docs.nestjs.com/content/techniques/mvc.md

 bootstrap();
 ```

-The Fastify API is slightly different but the end result of those methods calls remains the same.
-One difference to notice with Fastify is that the template name passed into the `@Render()` decorator must include a file extension.
+The Fastify API has a few differences, but the end result of these method calls is the same.
+One notable difference is that when using Fastify, the template name you pass into the `@Render()` decorator must include the file extension.

+Here’s how you can set it up:

 ```typescript
 @@filename(app.controller)